pytorch/rl/README.md

 Depending on the use of functorch that you want to make, you may want to install the latest (nightly) PyTorch release or the latest stable version of PyTorch.
-See [here](https://pytorch.org/get-started/locally/) for a detailed list of commands, including `pip3` or windows/OSX compatible installation commands.
+See [here](https://pytorch.org/get-started/locally/) for a detailed list of commands, including `pip3` or other special installation instructions.

 **Torchrl**